MultyLab/MultyWeb/README.md

 # micropython-MultyWeb
-## a multy Web server for micropython on ESP32.
+## a multyful Web server for micropython on ESP32.